backdrop-contrib/simplenews/README.md

  * For large mailing lists, cron is required.
  * HTML-format newsletters and/or newsletters with file attachments require the mime mail or HTML mail module.
  * When sending newsletters on regular cron (cron.php), it is important that the base url (settings.php, variable $base_url) is set correctly or links inside the newsletter will not work.
- * Additionally when using Drush to start cron, it is important to use the argument --uri=http://www.example.com
+ * Additionally, when using Drush to start cron, it is important to use the argument --uri=http://www.example.com

 Installation